JayOHx/Jays_Functionality/README.md

 I would like to use this space to thank a friend of mine, MrNewb, I am still fairly new to the FiveM/lua game and he is guiding me through and teaching me new things so alot of the updates coming for this resource are indirectly from him :) .

 https://github.com/MrNewb

+# Latest Changes if your interested:
+1. Removed some features that will be put back in time, just using this as an moment to clean everything up into a tidy package.
+2. Removed 2 threads in favour of keymapping with teaching from the amazing MrNewb
+3. Disabled the ability to put hands up while in a vehicle, it looks super weird but might change to just the driver being disabled.